Los Angeles Fire Department Museum and Memorial: History of Engine Co. No. 27

 One firefighter, Lawrence T. O'Neill, served at Station 27 for 34 years starting in 1929.
 At the time of his retirement in 1963, O'Neill recalled the company's efforts in fighting the Paramount sound stage fire in 1929, the Consolidated Laboratories fire the same year, and dozens of other fires over the years.

+In 1966, at the station, the Beach Boys filmed the music video for "Good Vibrations".

 In 1976, an interagency dispute arose, as the Fire Department Board of Commissioners voted unanimously to oppose the designation of Station No. 27 as a Historic-Cultural Monument by the City's Cultural Heritage Commission.
 Fire Chief Kenneth Long expressed concerns that the designation would make it impossible for the city to rebuild the station or to sell it to build a new station elsewhere.
 Despite the fire department's opposition, Fire Station No. 27 was disengaged as the city's Cultural-Historical Monument #165 in October 1976.
 The historic designation saved Engine Co.
 No. 27 when the Los Angeles Fire Department announced plans in 1984 to demolish 16 old fire stations as part of the largest building program ever undertaken by the department.

 The station was also listed in the National Register of Historic Places in 1985.
 Rather than demolishing the old firehouse, a new fire station was built next door.
 The building was damaged in the 1994 Northridge earthquake, but was restored to its earlier appearance for use as a museum honoring the Los Angeles Fire Department.